aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

    :scale: 70
    :align: center

+|

 In this result you can see that two indices are visible: ``city`` and ``country``.
-Both of them are filled with data from the CSV file, thanks to the ``binds-to`` elements in the mappingfile.
-If one of the ColumnMappings would have been left out of the mappingfile, the error *"The dimension of the maps-to attribute x for node y does not coincide with the specified numbers of indices"* would have occurred as both referenced indexes should be in the mappingfile.
+Both of them are filled with data from the CSV file, thanks to the ``binds-to`` elements in the mapping file.
+If one of the ``ColumnMappings`` would have been left out of the mapping file, the error *"The dimension of the maps-to attribute x for node y does not coincide with the specified numbers of indices"* would have occurred as both referenced indexes should be in the mapping file.

-Excel mapping (exporting data)
+Excel Mapping (exporting data)
 -------------------------------

 Assume the following mapping for an Excelfile, identifiable with the start- and ending tags of ``AimmsExcelMapping``: